ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 To resolve this issue:

-1. Confirm that the provider is configured to use supported encryption and signing algorithms.
+1. Confirm that the provider is using supported encryption and signing algorithms.
 See [**Supported Signing and Encryption Algorithms**](#supported-signing-and-encryption-algorithms).
+Consult your provider's documentation for information on setting the encryption and signing algorithms.

-1. If the provider is configured to use asymmetric ID token management encryption, confirm that the private key is configured in `[provider-dns]`.conf and the corresponding public key is configured in the provider.
+1. If the provider is using asymmetric ID token management encryption, confirm that the private key is configured in `[provider-dns]`.conf and the corresponding public key is configured in the provider.
 Refer to [**SystemLink Login Configuration**](#systemlink-login-configuration) for information on configuring the private key.
+Consult your provider's documentation for information on configuring the ID token management encryption algorithm and public key.